Web Design· 11 min read· Updated April 8, 2026

 Without a clear contract specifying deliverables, timeline, and payment terms, disputes are inevitable.

 The flip side of red flags?
-Green flags — agencies that show you live sites they've built, explain their development process clearly, ask deep questions about your business, and are transparent about pricing and timelines.
+Green flags — agencies that show you live sites they've built, explain their development process clearly, ask deep questions about your business, and are transparent about plan and timelines.
 These are the partners worth investing in.

 8 Questions to Ask Before Signing